 2- Colonial-Style Accommodation Appeals

 In Kandy, most of the group preferred the heritage Hotel Suisse.
 This was in comparison to the more upmarket and minimalistic Ozo Kandy.
 Both were on the lake’s edge and 10 mins walk from the city centre.

 But Hotel Suisse was a beautiful heritage colonial-style hotel set in 4 acres of tropical gardens.
 Its amazing original ballroom served as the restaurant.
 And the decor of the hotel, rooms, and elevators transported you back in time.

 3- Include Traditional Stilt Fishing in the package

 The older motel-style standard hotel in Koggala was certainly substandard to the much more upmarket premium choice.
-But the latter was quite a few kms out of town.
+But the latter was quite a few km out of town.

 Whilst both were beachfront, the standard hotel was in Koggala.
-It was also only 200m walk from where a few traditional pole fishermen where.
+It was also only 200m walk from where a few traditional pole fishermen were.

 It was a real bonus to witness this as stilt fishing is a dying south coast Sinhalese tradition.
 We would certainly recommend including it in the package if possible.
 Even if it is generally posed for tourists.